neondatabase/website/content/docs/import/migration-assistant.md

     - Matching **region**

       <Admonition type="note">
-      This is an early feature and not work for all regions or providers.
+      This is an early feature and may not work for all regions or providers.
       </Admonition>

     You can modify any of these settings to suit the needs of your database, such as the host region, autoscaling range, and so on.